Ernest Element: Orchestral involvement

 Ernest Element was awarded a Birmingham School of Music Honorary Fellowship in 1979.

 Death and commemoration

 He died in Bournemouth on 12 October 1990 The violinist Herbert Downes wrote in The Guardian on 12 November 1990:

 "The violinist Ernest Element was a first-class fiddler who rarely settled for less....
-Eventually he formed his own Quarter in Birmingham, the 'Element' and they had great success.
+Eventually he formed his own Quartert in Birmingham, the 'Element' and they had great success.
 He still could have had an orchestral leaders job, but refused several tempting offers in order to concentrate on chamber music.
 Who could blame him?
 After all, the repertoire is incomparable."